-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 This is where core competencies come in.
 No one can know it all, so you have to tilt the odds in your favor by simply looking into sectors or industries that you feel you have some understanding of.
 At the core of common stock investing is making intelligent forecasts about the success, or lack thereof, of particular companies.
 The greater your understanding of a particular sector industry, the more

-Small cap stocks offer another advantage in that there is usually one main line of business, which makes things simpler and easier to analyze.
-Gaining a thorough understanding of all the ways Google (GOOG) or Microsoft (MSFT) brings in revenue is much more strenuous than having the same understanding of Party City (PRTY) for example.
+Small-cap stocks offer another advantage in that there is usually one main line of business, which makes things simpler and easier to analyze.
+Gaining a thorough understanding of all the ways Google or Microsoft (MSFT) brings in revenue is much more strenuous than having the same understanding of Party City (PRTY) for example.

 3. Above Average ROE and ROIC

 Next up is an area that can't be screened.
-For a company to achieve 10x, 20x, or higher returns they must be able to sustain a high ROIC over a multi year period to create a literal compounding machine.
+For a company to achieve 10x, 20x, or higher returns they must be able to sustain a high ROIC over a multi-year period to create a literal compounding machine.
 There is simply no way around this.
 The chart below shows the necessary growth rate and number of years to reach the mystical 100-bagger that every stock picker wants but so few actually achieve.

 |